DFriend01/os161_devcontainer/README.md

         - Exit the devcontainer with `exit`
         - On your local host: `cd os161_devcontainer/.devcontainer`
         - Execute `docker compose down`

+> [!NOTE]
+> When building the docker container, docker likes to hang sometimes.
+Changing the network connection
+> sometimes helps.
+You could also try restarting the docker daemon, but the troubleshooting steps may vary from
+> machine to machine.

 5. **Inside the devcontainer**, run the setup script: